The Demerara Harbour Bridge: History of the World's Fourth-Longest Floating Bridge

 Weight restrictions have been imposed periodically when the condition of certain pontoons or spans deteriorates below safe load-bearing capacity.
 Heavy trucks are sometimes diverted, and speed limits across the bridge are strictly enforced.
 The bridge's two-lane capacity — adequate when it was built in 1978 for a smaller population and fewer vehicles — is now severely strained by the volume of traffic that crosses daily.

-The New Demerara River Bridge
+The New Bharrat Jagdeo Demerara River Bridge

-What the New Bridge Will Change
+What the New Bridge Changed

 World Context: The Longest Floating Bridges